bigdatawirtz/basic-tools/docs/git.md

 6. Send changes to remote repository: `git push`

 The `git push` command requires authentication.
 You need to create an authentication token in the Github web to use as a password in each push operation.

+### SSH Authentication

+You can user your RSA SSH public key to authenticate in Github:
+1. Go to your Profile Settings and paste your public RSA public Key in the 'SSH and GPG keys' (New SSH key button).
+2. Git will use your default RSA Key in your next `push` operation.